silinh66/CelestiaNodeTrackingBot/README.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/your-username/telegram-node-bot`
+1. Clone this repository: `git clone https://github.com/silinh66/CelestiaNodeTrackingBot`
-2. Navigate to the project directory: `cd telegram-node-bot`
+2. Navigate to the project directory: `cd CelestiaNodeTrackingBot`
 3. Install the dependencies: `npm install`
 4. Rename `.env.example` to `.env` and set the value of `TELEGRAM_BOT_TOKEN` to your Telegram bot token.
 5. Start the application: `npm start`